 Sleep Apnea Solutions

-Sleep apnea occurs when the tongue collapses against the back of the throat during nocturnal breathing.
-This blocks the upper airway and airflow stops.
-When the oxygen level in the brain becomes low enough, the sleeper partially awakens, the obstruction in the throat clears, and the flow of air starts again, usually with a loud gasp.
-Repeated cycles of decreased oxygenation lead to very serious cardiovascular problems.
-Additionally, these individuals suffer from excessive daytime sleepiness, depression, headaches, and loss of concentration.
+Sleep apnea occurs when the tongue collapses against the back of the throat blocking the upper airway during sleep which stops air flow.
+When the oxygen level in the brain becomes low enough, the patient partially awakens, and the obstruction in the throat clears usually with a loud gasp which help the flow of air start again.
+The repeated cycles of low oxygen levels on the brain lead to very serious cardiovascular problems.
+Additionally, individuals with this condition also suffer from excessive sleepiness during the day, loss of concentration depression, and headaches.